-Manual Audience Content Content Server Manual Developers, ar- chitects, admin- istrators This manual describes the concepts and administration of the main CoreMedia component, the Content Server .
-You will learn about the content type model which lies at the heart of a CoreMedia system, about user and rights management, database configuration, and more.
-Deployment Manual Developers, ar- chitects, admin- istrators This manual describes the concepts and usage of the CoreMedia deployment artifacts.
-That is the deployment archive and the Docker setup.
+Manual Audience Content Deployment Manual Developers, ar- chitects, admin- istrators This manual describes the concepts and usage of the CoreMedia deployment artifacts.
+That is the deploy- ment archive and the Docker setup.
 You will also find an overview of the properties required to configure the deployed system.
-Elastic Social Manual Developers, ar- chitects, admin- istrators This manual describes the concepts and administration of the Elastic Social module and how you can integrate it into your websites.
+Elastic Social Manual Developers, ar- chitects, admin- istrators This manual describes the concepts and administra- tion of the Elastic Social module and how you can in- tegrate it into your websites.
 Frontend Developer Manual Frontend De- velopers This manual describes the concepts and usage of the Frontend Workspace.
 You will learn about the structure of this workspace, the CoreMedia themes and bricks concept, the CoreMedia Freemarker facade API, how to develop your own themes and how to upload your themes to the CoreMedia system.
-Headless Server Developer Manual Frontend De- velopers, admin- istrators This manual describes the concepts and usage of the Headless Server.
+Headless Server Developer Manual Frontend De- velopers, admin- istrators This manual describes the concepts and usage of the Headless Server .
 You will learn how to deploy the Headless Server and how to use its endpoints for your sites.
-Importer Manual Developers, ar- chitects This manual describes the structure of the internal CoreMedia XML format used for storing data, how you set up an Importer application and how you define the transformations that convert your content into CoreMedia content.
+Importer Manual Developers, ar- chitects This manual describes the structure of the internal CoreMedia XML format used for storing data, how you set up an Importer application and how you define the transformations that convert your content into Core- Media content.
 Multi-Site Manual Developers, Multi-Site Admin- istrators, Editors This manual describes different otions to desgin your site hierarchy with several languages.
 It also gives guidance to avoid common pitfalls during your work with the multi-site feature.
+Operations Basics Manual Developers, ad- ministrators This manual describes some overall concepts such as the communication between the components, how to set up secure connections, how to start application or the usage of the watchdog component.
+Search Manual Developers, ar- chitects, admin- istrators This manual describes the configuration and custom- ization of the CoreMedia Search Engine and the two feeder applications: the Content Feeder and the CAE Feeder .